Ronald J. Israel

-- Department 28 does have a Chambers calendar on Thursdays.
+- Department 28's chambers calendar is set on Thursdays.
 Matters regularly placed on the Chambers calendar include: Motions for Clarification; Motions for Enlargement of Time to Serve; Motions for Rehearing/Reconsideration; Motions to Amend; Motions to Associate Counsel; Motions to Confirm Arbitration Award; Motions to Withdraw as Counsel; Motions For Attorney´s Fees; Motions to Retax